-Data in this statistical bulletin and accompanying datasets relate to LFS interviews that took place throughout the three-month reference period of December 2019 to February 2020, APS interviews that took place throughout the 12 month period of January 2019 to December 2019 and workforce jobs estimates for December 2019 and are largely unaffected by recent developments.
+Other data in this statistical bulletin and accompanying datasets relate to Annual Population Survey (APS) interviews that took place throughout the 12-month period of January 2019 to December 2019 and workforce jobs estimates for December 2019, and they are largely unaffected by recent developments.

-Our latest data and analysis on the impact of COVID-19 on the UK economy and population is now available on our dedicated COVID-19 webpage.
-This will be the hub for all special COVID-19-related publications, drawing on all available data.
+Our latest data and analysis on the impact of COVID-19 on the UK economy and population is now available on our dedicated COVID-19 web page.
+This is the hub for all special COVID-19-related publications, drawing on all available data.